-Many people think that organics only pertain to food items such as lettuce and tomatoes that have not been sprayed with chemicals or treated with pesticides.
+A common perception is that organics solely refers to food products like lettuce and tomatoes which have neither been exposed to chemicals nor treated with pesticides.

 In reality, organic food is about much more than just eating vegetables that haven’t been exposed to any kind of chemical residue.